ihmccreery/bplc-ruby/README.md

 These are notes on the grammar as it appears in the BPL manual versus how it is implemented in `Ast`.

+The LHS of every rule is implemented as a Ruby class.
+The RHS of every rule is, unless otherwise specified, the children of the LHS.

+Angle brackets, (e.g. `<Id>`,) indicate that the class is a `TokenAst`, meaning that it has exactly one child, the token it represents.
+Any terminal symbol without angle brackets, (e.g. `;`,) is also a subclass of `TokenAst`.

 ### Implemented

 	Program				::= DeclarationList